 You shouldn't base your decision on price alone.
 Your dog needs to be safe and comfortable.
 You'll also want to make sure there is plenty of ventilation and you have easy access to your pet.

-Here's 8 Tips on Flying with a Dog
+Here are Tips on Traveling with a Dog

 On travel day, take your dog for a good, long walk or run before setting out on your adventure.
 Play with him in the yard or dog park until all his excess energy is eliminated.
 Give him an opportunity to empty his bladder and bowels right before loading him in the car.